PrimaryInitiator/PrimaryInitiator/README.md

 ## Hi there 👋

-🔭 I’m currently working on a helpdesk/ticketing web application 🌱 I’m currently learning Django in Python, SQL, and OOP.
+🔭 I’m currently working on a helpdesk/ticketing web application.

+🌱 I’m currently learning Django in Python, SQL, and OOP.

-💬 I already know: Linux, Python, HTML, CSS and basic Networking 📫 How to reach me: You can transfer ownership of an empty repository with a README.md containing your message or You can tag me in a discussion thread
+💬 I already know: Linux, Python, HTML, CSS and basic Networking.

+📫 How to reach me: You can transfer ownership of an empty repository with a README.md containing your message or tag me in a thread.

 <!--
 **PrimaryInitiator/PrimaryInitiator** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.